 My favorite essential oil holiday blend is a beautiful combination of cinnamon, orange, and black spruce.
 When diffused together, they smell like “Christmas.”
 It multitasks to enhance mood as it defends against unwelcome “buggy” winter visitors.

-The Immune Duo
+The Vitality Duo

 If there is any concern of sniffles or “catching a critter”, I suggest the use of two powerful immune defenders.
 I diffuse this combo to keep my brain and body in tip-top shape after marathon shopping events.
 This dynamic duo is tea tree and eucalyptus oil.